alichtner/alichtner.github.io/_posts/2020-08-23-workout-bench.md

 1. First step is to build the inner frame that will provide the structure to the bench.
 Cut pieces A, B and C to their proper lengths.

 2. Next take two of the (A) pieces.
 These will have additional details added to it to make the adjustment assembly work.
 Use a 3/8" bit to drill the holes through piece.
-Then use a jigsaw to cut out the triangles as shown below.
+Then use a jigsaw to cut out the notches and triangles as shown below.
 These are up to you where they go.
 They determine what angles are available for the seat to adjust to.
 Make sure that for the second adjustment piece you do is the mirror image of what's shown here.